-Respite Care is covered on an Inpatient, home, or outpatient basis to allow temporary relief to family members from the duties of caring for a Member.
+Respite Care is covered on an in-network Inpatient, home, or outpatient basis to allow temporary relief to family members from the duties of caring for a Member under Hospice care.
 Respite days that are applied toward the Deductible are considered benefits provided and shall apply against any maximum benefit limit for these services.
 See your Schedule of Benefits for coverage information.